open-joinbase/joinbase.io/content/blog/tips_csv.md

 template = "blog/page.html"

 [taxonomies]
-contact = ["joinbase0"]
+contact = ["jblchen"]

 [extra]
-lead = "In JoinBase 2023.03, we have added a high-performance local data import function.
-The new import feature is so fast that you can import the 400GB, 1 billion record NYC taxi dataset in under 2 minutes!"
+lead = "In JoinBase 2023.03, we have added a high-performance local data import feature to the binary.
+The new importing feature is so fast that the csv files of 450-GB or 1-billion-record NYC taxi dataset can be imported into JoinBase in 2 minutes!"

 +++